WPChill/download-monitor/readme.txt

 == Changelog ==

+= 1.9.0: September xx, 2015 =
+* Feature: We added a separate 'No Access' page that includes the following features:
+* [No Access Page] : Added [dlm_no_access] shortcode that displays the no access content.
+* [No Access Page] : Added new option in Access settings tab to set No Access Page.
+* [No Access Page] : Added new template file for no access page.
+* [No Access Page] : We now redirect to set No Access page (if set) when user has no access to download.

 = 1.8.1: August 21, 2015 =
 * Tweak: Small tweak to make download count fit better in box template.
 * Tweak: Fixed a zero file size bug.